itversity/data-engineering-on-gcp/06 Data Processing using Google Cloud Functions.md

 * Review the files in GCS in the target location.
 * Use Pandas `read_parquet` to see if the data in the converted files can be read into Pandas Data Frame.

+## Setup Project for Google Cloud Function
+Let us go ahead and setup project for Google Cloud Function using VS Code.
+* Create new project.
+* Create Python Virtual Environment using Python 3.9
+* Add dependencies for local develement to `requirements_dev.txt`
+* Add Driver Program for Google Cloud Function.
 ## Build and Deploy Application in GCS as Google Cloud Function

 ## Run Deployed Application in GCS as Google Cloud Function